Top 10 DTC Marketing Strategies & Successful Real-world Examples

 Glossier founders did a tremendous job making the consumers love their brand.
-The company capitalized on influencer marketing to sell reasonably priced products and stand out from the beauty industry crowd.
+The company capitalized on influencer marketing to sell products at lower prices than their competitors and stand out from the beauty industry crowd.

 The goal was to connect with consumers on a personal level through influencers and encourage word-of-mouth marketing.
 Meanwhile, the company employed a robust content marketing strategy to build a community of avid followers.